Quantum Altermagnetic Instability in Disordered Metals: Introduction

+In this work we analyze the interaction-driven itinerant magnetism in a diffusive electron system as a route to the stabilization of altermagnetic phases in realistic setups.
+In diffusive metals, magnetic fluctuations couple efficiently to hydrodynamic spin diffusion modes, producing magnetically ordered ground states in the free energy\cite{Nayak2003}.
+While in isotropic settings these diffusive interaction effects are known to enhance itinerant ferromagnetism in two dimensions, the central question we address is whether the same diffusive route to magnetism can instead favor altermagnetic order once the symmetry-enforced staggered anisotropy is present.
 To make this symmetry constraint explicit, we briefly recall the defining space-group structure of AM.
-Altermagnets are characterized by a nontrivial operation $\{C_n\Vert C_2^{S}\}$ (Spin Space Groups), which combines a real-space crystal rotation $C_n$ detached from a $180$\textdegree rotation (or spin flip) in spin space $C_2^{S}$.
+Altermagnets are characterized by a nontrivial operation $\{C_n\Vert C_2^{S}\}$ (spin-space groups), which combines a real-space crystal rotation $C_n$ detached from a $\pi$ rotation (or spin flip) in spin space $C_2^{S}$.
 Crucially, the real-space part implies that the two magnetic (crystallographic) sublattices are related by a \emph{rotation} rather than by inversion or translation.
 Microscopically, this forces the local electronic environment of one sublattice to be a rotated copy of the other, so that the kinetic energy inherits a \emph{staggered anisotropy} (e.g., rotated hopping amplitudes) between sublattices.
 This staggered anisotropy need not make the Fermi surface strongly anisotropic; rather, its key role is revealed once magnetic order develops: The staggered magnetization combines with the staggered anisotropy to lift the Kramers degeneracy and produce spin-projected bands whose anisotropy is directly proportional to both the staggered anisotropy and the altermagnetic order parameter.
+The important message is that the altermagnetic instability may appear even if the system does not develop an altermagnetic instability in the clean limit.
+The key ingredient is the presence of staggered anisotropy in the diffusive regime, both in the presence and in the absence of spin--orbit coupling.
+If, together with an antiferromagnetic order parameter, we allow for a ferromagnetic component, we can construct the phase diagram as a function of the staggered-anisotropy parameter and the interaction strength.
+The inclusion of a Rashba spin--orbit term changes the symmetry considerations in the system, because the stabilizing symmetry is no longer dictated by $\{C_n\Vert C_2^{S}\}$ but by the magnetic group $\text{C}_4\cdot\text{T}$, where $\text{T}$ is the time reversal operation.
+For d--wave altermagnets, the difference is not essential in practice, as the d--wave altermagnetic order parameter is an even function of the momentum components.
+We will find that the altermagnetic phase competes and is the leading magnetic phase in large portions of the phase diagram.
+We also show that the altermagnetic phase is not sensitive to small perpendicular magnetic fields.